A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 \subsection{Construction of the Randers Vector Field}

-In this section, we present the construction and the mathematical analysis of the vector field $\omega_\gS$, which defines the asymmetric part of the Randers metric $\cF^\gS$ used in our geodesic segmentation method.
-This is a core ingredient of the introduced region-based Randers geodesic model, which allows to reformulate the region term of the segmentation functional \eqref{eq_HybridEnergy} into a boundary term using Stokes formula, see \cref{th:stokes}.
+In this section, we present the construction of the vector field $\omega_\gS$, which defines the asymmetric part of the Randers metric $\cF^\gS$ used in our geodesic segmentation method.
+This is a core ingredient of the introduced region-based Randers geodesic model, which allows reformulating the region term of the segmentation functional \eqref{eq_HybridEnergy} into a boundary term using Stokes formula, see \cref{th:stokes}.
 Precisely, this subsection is devoted to a constructive proof of the following result.
 A discussion of its numerical implementation is presented in \cref{subsec:curl_implem}.